Jack1c/test_code/pythoneML/giving computers the ability to learn form data.md

+## topics:
++ The general concepts of machine learing
++ The three of leaning bad basic terminology
++ The building blocks for successfully desiging machine learning systems
++ Installing and setting up Python for data analysis and machine learning

-##  The Three differen types of machine learning
+##  The Three different types of machine learning

 ###  Supervised  Learning
 Learn a model from labeled training data to make predictions about unseen of futer data.